Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Important cautions when dealing with a fracture

-When treating a fracture, it is necessary to provide immobilization of the broken bone and a resting regime.
+When treating a fracture, it is necessary to provide immobilization of the broken bone and a resting regimen.

 Treatment usually lasts several weeks and is followed by rehabilitation.